Cartiva® Implant Maintain Mobility after Big Toe Joint Arthritis Treatment

 - Swelling at the base of the toe

 - Calluses around the arthritis area

 Signs and symptoms usually worsen during physical activities, making it difficult for patients with hallux rigidus to stay physically active.

 Diagnosis and Candidacy

-Dr. Balloch is proud to offer MTP joint arthritis treatment using the Cartiva Synthetic Cartilage Implant.
+We are proud to offer MTP joint arthritis treatment using the Cartiva Synthetic Cartilage Implant.
 This biocompatible implant closely replicates your natural cartilage and acts as a spacer between the foot and big toe, preventing painful grinding between the bones caused by arthritis.

 Because we thoroughly screen every patient to determine if they are a good candidate for the implant, we have seen high success rates.
-To determine whether surgery is right for you during your in-office consultation, Dr. Balloch will typically test your joint mobility and conduct x-ray imaging.
+To determine whether surgery is right for you during your in-office consultation, Drs.
+Balloch and Butto will typically test your joint mobility and conduct x-ray imaging.
 If the arthritis affecting the area is minimal, conservative options may be sufficient for treatment.
 If arthritis is extensive, she will assess your candidacy for the Cartiva implant.